ugouhar/w3HowTo/notes.md

 - To check whether a string is a subtring of another you can use `myString.substring(query)` or `myString.indexOf(query) > -1`.
 - To resize individual flex items width, use properties like this `flex: 35%` in individual flex items.
 Make sure to add percentage values in all the flex items to have the desired look.
 It will not automatically adjust.

+# Fixed Sidebar

+- `sidenav` is better classname than `left-side-bar`.
+- It's not always necessary to use list for navigation.
+Instead you can directly use anchor tags for each element.
+- While making element fixed, also add z-index to it
+- To have larger container for a links use padding instead of margin and also this makes sense in case box-sizing as border box i.e, by adding padding actually makes the overall element bigger.
+- In this case we don't need flex container as side nav is fixed and main content will be at the same level vertically w.r.t sidenav.
+- To make an element shift (here main content) towards right use margin instead of padding.
+As margin will actually move the element from left, while padding will shift the content towards left but the overall size of container will become bigger.
+- By adding font-size in `p` only, we were increasing the font of `p` texts only, but by adding font-size in `main` we are also increasing the font-size of `h1` as `h1` has default font-size of 2em which means it will be 2 times the font-size of parent.
+- Add a media query for change in height.
+Decrease in height will decrease the padding and font-size of side nav.